K4TEL/geo-twitter/README.md

 The setup is ought to be changed manually by changing the content of `main()` function in the script.
 There are options to use a custom HF pipeline or manually process inputs and outputs.

+### Google colab example

+[Google Colab notebook of the predication demo](https://colab.research.google.com/drive/1Nu9VMlPpsATxCyEge-sBBOwFZcqKHJfM?usp=sharing) is a copy of the `prediction.ipynb` and available to launch.

 ## Support

 For support, email lutsai.k@gmail.com